saul/cvar-unhide-s2/README.md

    		Game	core
    ```

-1. **Start the game from Steam.** \
+1. **Start the game from Steam.**
+   > [!WARNING]
-   ⚠ Counter-Strike must be launched with `-insecure` in the launch options.
+   > Counter-Strike must be launched with `-insecure` in the launch options.
 If you don't know how to do this, take a look this [Steam Community guide](https://steamcommunity.com/sharedfiles/filedetails/?id=379782151).

 If you want to disable cvar-unhide-s2: